haveno-dex/haveno-docs/docs/the-project/payment_methods/NEFT.md

 When the offer is confirmed Haveno will provide with the XMR Buyer with your XXXXXXX details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

+!!! warning
-**Warning**, if you intend to receive over Rs.
+    If you intend to receive over Rs.
 50,000 per trade you should expect the buyer to have to make multiple transfers.

 Please note some banks have different limits for their customers.

 #### Are there any limits for me to be aware of when using my NEFT account?

-Maximum amount limited to per transaction is Rs.50000 within India
+Maximum amount limited to per transaction is Rs.
+50000 within India

 Maximum of 50,000 INR can be sent per transaction.